hugorosario/hugorosario.github.io/docs/why-gh-pages.md

-## Why am I using Github Pages?
+# Why Github Pages?

-You might be wondering I am using github pages for this website, right?
+You might be wondering why I am using github pages for this website, right?

 Well, there is a few reasons: